-In behavioral finance, herd mentality bias refers to investors’ tendency to follow and copy what most other investors are doing.
+In behavioral finance, herd mentality bias refers to investors’ tendency to follow and copy what other investors are doing.
 They are largely influenced by emotion and instinct, rather than by their own independent analysis.
-This guide will provide examples of how investors may succumb to herd bias as part of behavioral finance theory.
+This guide provides examples of how investors may succumb to herd bias, as part of behavioral finance theory.

 Behavioral Finance Overview

 There are four buckets of decision-making errors and biases in behavioral finance.
 These four buckets of biases and errors are:

 - Self-deception – refers to limits to learning.

 - Heuristic simplification – refers to information processing errors.